icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 ## Domain modeling

-In simplist form this is seperating the Domain/business logic away from the rest of the code and understanding what is part of the domain and what is actual implementation.
+In simplest form this is separating the Domain/business logic away from the rest of the code and understanding what is part of the domain and what is actual implementation.

 ## Domain Driven Design

 This is a rather complex topic and this little section will not give it any justice.

-Doing DDD involes a lot more than just domain modelling.
-It means commicating with the business team to find the correct model for the domain and applying it.
-In my opinion the key to DDD is ubiqutous language.
-In which you use the same terminogly as the the business people and then use that terminogly in the code.
+Doing DDD involves a lot more than just domain modeling.
+It means communicating with the business team to find the correct model for the domain and applying it.
+In my opinion the key to DDD is ubiquitous language.
+In which you use the same terminology as the the business people and then use that terminology in the code.

 For more info see

 ## Hexagonal Architecture

-Hexagonal Architecture is simply isolating your domain model from your application layer and seperating your application layer from third party items.
+Hexagonal Architecture is simply isolating your domain model from your application layer and separating your application layer from third party items.

 So you have your domain model.
-Which should remain seperate from everything and coupled to nothing.
+Which should remain separate from everything and coupled to nothing.
 Next you have your application layer which is coupled to your domain model.
-At which point you have your outlayer which uses the application layer and third party items.
+At which point you have your outer layer which uses the application layer and third party items.
 Such as databases and APIs.

 This allows you to change third party items without having to worry about your domain model or your how your application works.